 Are you locked out of your Google account?
 Probably yes, that’s why you are here today!
-Google account is important as our Gmail account, Google documents, Google Photos, Google Drive, etc., and thus we panic when can’t log-in.
+Google account is important as our Gmail account, Google documents, Google Photos, Google Drive, etc., and thus we panic when we can’t log in.
 It can actually be frustrating when you have no access to any of your documents or data stored.

 Google locks your account if it sees any suspicious activity on your account, it is mostly the suspicious account recovery attempt.
-So, if you forget your Google account password and while trying to recover your account, if you fill in the wrong details, Google will lock your account.
+So, if you forget your Google account password and try to recover your account if you fill in the wrong details, Google will lock your account.
 Also, multiple account recovery attempts will lead to a locked Google account.
 Google normally locks your account for a week.
 It also happens when your Google Account is hacked.

 It is always suggested to use a good password manager to store all your passwords and avoid such situations.
-Well, in this post, we will learn what can you do if you are locked out of Google account.
+Well, in this post, we will learn what you can do if you are locked out of your Google account.

 Google Account Locked

 As mentioned above, it starts with your Google account recovery attempt with, “Forgot Password”.
 This takes you to Google’s account recovery page accounts.google.com/signin/recovery, wherein you can get your lost password and recover your account by answering some questions which you might have set up while creating the account.

 If your answers don’t match to your originally posted answers, Google finds it suspicious and locks your account.
 So basically, with these answers, you have to prove your ownership to your account or else it will get locked.

 If you fill in all the correct answers, Google will send a verification email to your recovery email address or the phone number provided by you while setting up this account.
 So, if you don’t have a recovery e-mail or phone number configured, or don’t have access to them, then you might not be able to prove ownership and perhaps won’t be able to recover your Google account.